bryanfreire/DjangoMultitenancyDBs/README.md

-# django-multitenant-dbs
+# django-multitenant-dbs-shared-auth

-Proof of concept of multi tenancy using one db per tenant with django
+Proof of concept of multi tenancy using one db per tenant with shared auth in django